1) For 6th, 7th, and 8th grades, two 16 minute stop-clock halves.*

 6. Coin Flip

-* Note: 4-team pools within an 8 team division are different and use Round Robin play to determine pool finish.
+* Note: These type breakers apply to division sizes of 7, 10, and 11.
+4-team pools shown as bracket within 13, 14,15, 19, 21, 22, and 23 team divisions will have 2nd place be the winner of the 1st game and the loser of the 2nd game.
+Also 4 team pools in an 8 team division are different and use Round Robin play to determine pool finish.
 In the event of a tie in one of these pools then the 3-Team Pool Tiebreakers listed above are used.

 Participant Conduct: The State Basketball Championship committee reserves the right to eject any player, coach, official or spectator from a facility for objectionable behavior.